luciadeveloper/poketheme/readme.md

     - There is a fixed number of Pokemons in the API, so I would limit the number of pokemon posts created in WordPress, making sure they are no repeated Pokemons.
     - Limit on time the attempts to call the new endpoints, especially the one creating new Pokemon Posts.
     - Retrieving the Attacks of a Pokemon in the PokeApi is a heavy task.
 I would consider if is necessary.
 I could develop somehting so it is only called when really needed.
+    - I am not storing anything yet in the WP cache, that could make an improvement on the performance.

 - A test has been added, which can be found in /tests